What Travelers Need To Know About Using Melatonin

 Remember that sunlight and blue light are both enemies of your body’s natural melatonin production.
 As a result, you may want to stow your electronic devices away for the duration of your flight if you plan on trying to sleep.
 Some devices may have a “blue-light-blocking” feature that will help to filter out some of those blue rays as well.
 If you’re lucky enough to have a window seat, take advantage of this by shutting the window shade—especially if you have a daytime flight.

 If you don’t have a window seat, then donning an eye mask will help eliminate light distractions while also sending a pretty clear message to others on the plane that you wish not to be disturbed.

 Noise can also be a major sleep inhibitor when you’re flying.
 Whether it’s a crying baby in the seat behind you or a loud conversation happening in your row, you may have trouble falling asleep on a plane even with help from a melatonin supplement.
 This is where having a pair of quality noise-canceling headphones or even a basic set of ear plugs can make all the difference.
-If you have a good set of headphones, consider streaming some white noise so you can drown out the sounds around you and lull off into dreamland more easily.
+If you have a good set of Bluetooth headphones, consider streaming some white noise so you can drown out the sounds around you and lull off into dreamland more easily.

 Is a Melatonin Supplement Right For You?

 As you can see, there are some great uses for a melatonin supplement—especially if you’re a frequent traveler.
 When taken in the right dosage, melatonin can help you get better sleep on a flight or help you adjust to a new time zone, thus reducing that annoying jet lag.
 As with any vitamin, supplement or cannabis product, however, it’s a good idea to understand how melatonin works and what its potential side effects are so you can make an informed decision.
 If in doubt, be sure to consult your doctor.